astronomer/docs/astro/astro-ips.md

 ## Retrieve external IP addresses for a Deployment

-Retrieve external IP addresses for an individual Deployment if you are using shared clusters or otherwise don't have access to your Organization's **Clusters** page.
+Retrieve external IP addresses for an individual Deployment if you are using standard clusters or otherwise don't have access to your Organization's **Clusters** page.

 1. In the Cloud UI, select a Deployment, then click **Details**.
 2. Copy the IP addresses under **External IPs**